U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 6 - Conditional Independence and Causality.md

 Let's reason on the structure of the Bayesian networks
 ![[Pasted image 20230303152232.png]]

-Where bottom means conditional independance for far away variable there is no depedance, how do define far away : you're not a children.
+Where $\bot$ means conditional independance, for far away variable there is no depedance, how do define far away : you're not a children.
 So apart parents others isn't needed: eg. children of children aren't needed
 ![[Pasted image 20230303152541.png]]